CaliforniaHerps.com

 Tiny albino hatchling, missing part of its tail, from Alameda County.

-(Photographed with an old Polaroid camera in the late 1970s that did not want to focus on the tiny lizard.)
+(Photographed with an old Polaroid camera in the late 1970s that would not focus on the tiny lizard.)

 Coast Range Fence Lizard Coast Range Fence Lizard Coast Range Fence Lizard Coast Range Fence Lizard